GriffinDuck/LimaCharlie-EDR-Lab/README.md

 ![lsass-detection-rule](https://i.imgur.com/6bDKczs.png)

-This rule will detect any interaction with the lsass file.
-So this could cause a lot of False Postives if administrators are using this file.
+This rule will detect any interaction with the lsass file, so this could cause a lot of False Postives if administrators are using this file.
 But for this lab it is a good rule since we dont have any actual users.

 Now if we run the lsass dump command again